Skip to main content

 // The catalog entity ref of the user.

-userEntityRef: userInfo.userEntityRef,
+userEntityRef: user.userEntityRef,

 // The list of entities that this user or any teams this user is a part of owns.

-ownershipEntityRefs: userInfo.ownershipEntityRefs,
+ownershipEntityRefs: user.ownershipEntityRefs,

 });